Rudd-O/saltstack-automation/formulas/plone/README.md

 * `green_listen_addr_prefix` / `blue_listen_addr_prefix`, the
-  first three octets of a local IP address where the blue / green deployments should listen (the fourth is computed based on order).
+  first three octets of a local IP address where the blue / green deployments should listen (the fourth is computed based on order, so if you reorder your containers they will all be relaunched).
 * `directories`: a set of paths that decode where the data is placed (only `datadir` is supported).
 * `backend_processes`: default count of backend processes that